 To eliminate possible malware infections our malware researchers recommend scanning your computer with Spyhunter.

-More examples of similar scams are "ChaosCC hacker group", "The last time you visited a Porn website" and "Hacker who has access to your operating system".
-Scammers behind these scams might be claiming different things, however, all of them use them to swindle unsuspecting people from their money.
-Unfortunately, there are many scammers who use similar emails to infect computers with malicious programs.
-They attach malicious files and hope that recipients will open them.
-If opened, these files install malware like TrickBot, Hancitor, Emotet, FormBook or other high-risk malicious software.
+More examples of similar scams are "ChaosCC hacker group", "The last time you visited a Porn website", and "Hacker who has access to your operating system".
+Criminals behind these scams might make different claims, however, all use them to extort money from unsuspecting people.
+Unfortunately, many scammers use similar emails to infect computers with malicious programs.
+They attach malicious files and hope that recipients open them.
+If opened, these files install malware such as TrickBot, Hancitor, Emotet, FormBook, and other high-risk malicious software.

 How do spam campaigns infect computers?

-All emails that are received from unknown, suspicious addresses should be crefully analyzed, especially if they contain web links or attachments.
-If there is a reason to think that an email should not be trusted, then the best option is to leave attached files or presented links unopened.
-Furthermore, we recommend to download software from official websites and use direct download links.
-Peer-to-Peer networks like torrent clients, eMule, unofficial websites, third party downloaders, and other tools of this kind should not be trusted.
-Installed software should be updated software through tools (or functions) that are provided by official software developers.
-Note, software 'cracking' tools that supposed to bypass paid activation of some program are not legal and often cause installation of some malware.
-Another useful thing is to use MS Office versions that are later than 2010.
-They have the "Protected View" mode which prevents malicious files from installing malware.
-Computers should be scanned for viruses regularly, it is recommended to use reputable anti-virus or ant-spyware programs for that.
-If you've already opened malicious attachments, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+Study all emails received from unknown, suspicious addresses, especially if they contain web links or attachments.
+If you believe an email should not be trusted, the best option is to leave attached files or presented links unopened.
+Download software from official websites and use direct download links.
+Peer-to-Peer networks such as torrent clients, eMule, unofficial websites, third party downloaders, and other tools of this kind should not be trusted.
+Installed software should be updated software through tools or functions provided by official software developers.
+Note that software 'cracking' tools, which supposedly bypass paid activation of programs, are illegal and often cause installation of malware.
+Use MS Office versions later than 2010.
+These have "Protected View" mode, which prevents malicious files from installing malware.
+Computers should be scanned for viruses regularly using reputable anti-virus or anti-spyware programs.
+If you have already opened malicious attachments, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.

-Text presented in the "Your device was infected with my private malware" email letter:
+Text presented in the "Your device was infected with my private malware" email message: